Commentary to “The Song of Goger-Moger”.

 And only then, at that victorious spring-time,

-Some statements of one of the famous politicians suggest that he may be the one who is symbolized by the hero of the song.
-However, it is necessary to give this man credit for his work for strengthening the armed forces and for his foreign policy — what Paul Roberts wrote in the article “Provocations Have a History of Escalating into War” is fair, as well what is written by Andrei Raevsky (also known as the Saker) in the article “Progress report on the U.S.-Rossian war”.
+Although some words and deeds of one of the famous politicians suggest that he may be the one who is symbolized by the hero of the song, it is necessary to give this man credit for his work for strengthening the armed forces and for his foreign policy — what Paul Roberts wrote in the article “Provocations Have a History of Escalating into War” is fair, as well what is written by Andrei Raevsky (also known as the Saker) in the article “Progress report on the U.S.-Rossian war”.
+And let us not forget what Rossia was in the nineties, and what she is today.

 The song was written in 1978 for the play of the Taganka Theater “Turandot or, The Congress of Whitewashers”.